ThanosDodd/better-first-contributions/README.md

 ## Merge your pull request NOW on our website!

 Visit [our website](https://www.betterfirstcontributions.com/), login using your github account and merge the request right away!<br>
 Want to know more about this project?
-Watch the YouTube video!(coming soon)
+Watch the [YouTube video!](https://youtu.be/sn7iKWbn5m8)

 ---